Search this Site

 1950 photo of the floods from Elaine Watney's house on Cloud 9

 Sadly, in 1952, Blanco died of a brain tumor only three years after the family had moved in.
 They had not long before that, bought on impulse, a large old house called "Aqua Vista” on the lagoon edge when it had come up for auction.
-It had been built in the early 1920's by Jacob John William Muller, a magistrate, who had retired to Sedgefield and then spent some years teaching at a local farm school.
+The stand had initially been purchased and built on around 1929 by Jacob John William Muller, a magistrate, who had retired to Sedgefield and then spent some years teaching at a local farm school.

 It was a speculative investment but after Blanco’s death, the isolation of "The Bluff" persuaded Elaine to move into the house in town.
 She changed its name to Sandgate.